toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-07-02-Searchers-of-Nottingham-Writeup.md

 # Intro

 [Searchers of Nottingham](https://nottingham.dragonfly.xyz/) was a MEV-style CTF game that ran for 2 weeks over 3 seasons.
 The game provided a market that allowed players to trade against each other with the aim to have the most of any one good according to the winning criteria.
-The game aimed to emulate what MEV searchers might need to do in a real market, by outpacing or exploiting other traders through various strategies.
+The game aimed to emulate what MEV searchers might need to do in a real market, for example, by outpacing or exploiting other traders through various strategies.
 This blog post is a walkthrough of my attempt at the game over the 3 seasons :)

 ![irl pic of searchers of nottingham](/assets/img/sample/nottingham-blog-post/intro.png)